apache/predictionio/docs/manual/source/demo/tapster.html.md

 ### Create a New App
-You will need to create a new app on Apache PredictionIO (incubating) to house the Tapster demo.
+You will need to create a new app on Apache PredictionIO to house the Tapster demo.
 You can do this with:

 ```